Elections

 This is the first election since 2015 without an incumbent running to be Texas’s highest ranking prosecutor.

-Middleton has cast himself as the heir apparent to Paxton’s legacy as a MAGA warrior, going so far as to give himself the nickname “MAGA Mayes Middleton.”
+Middleton cast himself as the heir apparent to Paxton’s legacy as a MAGA warrior, going so far as to give himself the nickname “MAGA Mayes Middleton.”

 This story was originally published May 26, 2026 at 7:08 PM.